ParagEkbote/El-Emperador-v1/README.md

 •The Jupyter notebook contains the necessary libraries and steps to create a model using the ORPO Trainer.

-Note:total training time took ~1 hour for 5 epochs.
+• Total Training Time took ~1 hour for 5 epochs.

 ## Training Charts